Gridinsoft Logo

 Newcomers are sometimes treated with disrespect – that’s a rather natural behaviour.
 It is also natural to be overwhelmed by this newcomer, who turns out to be a rather potent and snappy malware.
 That is exactly what’s happened with Lumma Stealer.

-Lumma Stealer (a.k.a LummaC2) is an infostealer malware that emerged in early 2023, though some sources say about its first samples detected in the wild in late 2022.
-For functionality, it is a classic information and crypto stealer that targets a selection of data sources across the infected system.
-Written in C++, it incorporates heavy obfuscation and anti-analysis features, which, in fact, makes this malware so potent and successful.
+Lumma Stealer is an infostealer malware that emerged in early 2023, though some sources say that its first samples were detected in the wild in late 2022.
+For functionality, it is classic information and crypto stealer that targets a selection of data sources across the infected system.
+Written in C++, it incorporates heavy obfuscation and anti-analysis features, which, makes this malware so potent and successful.

 Its way towards the top of the charts was rapid.
 A couple of months after the launch, Darknet forums were offering Lumma’s logs for sale at the same volume as the renowned leaders of the time – Vidar and Raccoon.
-Such a rapid success is generally caused by the tricks this malware uses to avoid detection, as well as the flexible spreading approaches chosen by its masters.
+Such rapid success is generally caused by the tricks this malware uses to avoid detection, as well as the flexible spreading approaches chosen by its masters.

-Let’s break down the LummaC2 Stealer and see what is so unique about it.
+Let’s break down the Lumma Stealer and see what is so unique about it.
 We will start top to bottom, starting with promotion methods and going all the way down to data exfiltration.

-Received Lumma Stealer Samples
+Received Samples

 Promotions on Telegram and Darknet

-Main ways to market their malware for Lumma developers are posts on Darknet forums and in several Telegram groups.
+Main ways to market their malware for developers are posts on Darknet forums and in several Telegram groups.
 There, frauds offer a wide range of pricing with different privileges for each tier.
 They also provide an extensive description of the stock malware capabilities and its modding potential.
-Among other things, developers make a special emphasis on absence of any dependencies and complete abundance of high-level WinAPI calls.
+Among other things, developers make a special emphasis on the absence of any dependencies and a complete abundance of high-level WinAPI calls.
 Such a trick greatly improves both execution stability and detection evasion.

 Lumma malware plans

-Different plans for LummaC2 malware, posted on the Darknet site
+Different plans, posted on the Darknet site

 Lumma Stealer Spreading Methods

+Method 1.
 Pirated a.k.a Cracked Software

-One of the oldest malware spreading approaches, cracked software provides the vast majority of victims to LummaC2 Stealer.
+One of the oldest malware spreading approaches, cracked software provides the vast majority of victims to Lumma Stealer.
 By embedding a downloading script into the installer, frauds provide themselves with an excellent disguise.
-Not only does such software usually require the user to disable antivirus tools, it also gets an alibi to any notifications from antivirus afterwards.
+Not only does such software usually require the user to disable antivirus tools, it also gets an alibi to any notifications from antivirus afterward.

 Hacked YouTube Channels Promoting Software Cracks